umarhassan-mitodl/17.181-fall-2016/content/pages/readings.md

 \[T\] Chapter 6: Summary and Implications.

-See the {{% resource_link "7759b0bb-a1e5-4fff-8a53-216d2f139873" "Global System for Sustainable Development" %}} site for specific 'matching' of 'problems' and 'solutions' by sector, issue, unit, level, context.
+See the [Global System for Sustainable Development](http://gssd.mit.edu/) site for specific 'matching' of 'problems' and 'solutions' by sector, issue, unit, level, context.

 {{< tdclose >}}